-In the past two weeks alone I’ve had my sister, a close friend, and a stranger ask for advice.
-Because I’ve been blogging for almost 2 years now, my naivety set in for a second, thinking women would most certainly know the basics of natural hair.
+Despite the abundance of information online, I’m always shocked by how many women are still seeking help and guidance.
+In the past two weeks alone, I’ve had my sister, a close friend, and a stranger ask for advice.
+Because I’ve been blogging for almost two years now, my naivety set in for a second, thinking women would most certainly know the basics of natural hair.

 1. Make Sure Your Cut is Styled/Shaped Up by A Professional

-There’s a difference between cutting your hair off yourself, in your bathroom, vs. getting your hair cut a professional to make sure it is styled correctly.
-Depending on how short you go, after you big chop natural hair, I even suggest finding a trusted barber.
+There’s a difference between cutting your hair off in your bathroom vs. getting your hair cut by a professional to ensure it is styled correctly.
+Depending on how short you go, I even suggest finding a trusted barber after you big chop natural hair.

 A professional stylist or barber will help to make sure your cut is stylish and on trend.
 A great shape-up goes a long way with rocking a super short look.
 The last thing you want is to cut all your hair off and hate the results.
 Talk to someone you trust and use inspiration photos to give your stylist or barber an idea of what you want.